lauramwall/Python-Intro-Basics/README.md

 print(a, b)
 ```

-Check your understanding (value of x and y):
+Check your understanding (Value of x and y):

 ```
 x = 15